Development

 Repository Structure

 Solidblocks uses a mono-repository approach where each component resides in a separate folder.
-Each component has a do file that allows each component to be built and tested locally as well as in the CI.
-The do file in the repository root orchestrates the overall build process and includes component-agnostic tasks like generation of the documentation etc.
+The build orchestration and environment setup is done by mise, where each component has a mise.toml file that allows each component to be built and tested locally as well as in the CI.
+The root mise.toml file in the repository root orchestrates the overall build process and includes component-agnostic tasks like generation of the documentation etc.

 [...]

-Common for all do files are the following tasks:
+Common for all mise.toml files are the following tasks:

-• ./do test Run all tests for the component
+• mise :test Run all tests for the component

-• ./do clean Clean up ephemeral resources like local files and cloud resources
+• mise :clean Clean up ephemeral resources like local files and cloud resources

 Documentation

 The documentation is based on hugo.
-Each component contributing source code snippets to the documentation should do so by adding the snippets to the components build/snippets folder, so after running ./do build-documentation they can be included like this:
+Each component contributing source code snippets to the documentation should do so by adding the snippets to the components build/snippets folder, so after running mise :documentation-build they can be included like this:

 Snippets should always be tested if feasible to ensure the documentation is correct and runnable.